On the East Coast, a group of Māori-owned enterprises is innovating to create new revenue streams while doing what they love.

 To further support the initiative, Gelato will be making a donation to Māori Women’s Development Inc., Tolaga Bay Innovation and the Tauawhi Men’s Centre for every order placed throughout January.

 As for Tolaga Bay Innovation, it’ll continue developing alongside the community and MSD, with the hope of creating even more opportunities for grassroots businesses and potentially taking the model to other towns.
-The next big milestone will be when the Edmund Hillary Foundation visits in late February to provide more training and technology to the hub.
+The next big milestone will be when fellows from the Edmund Hillary Fellowship visit in late February to provide more training and technology to the hub.
 Stender, who became an EHF fellow earlier this year, hopes it will improve the region in a meaningful and sustainable way.

 “We’re not interested in the old venture capitalist style.
 We’re interested in building long-term partnerships with people who want to see economic growth with really positive impact.